How to Protest a Trademark Application

 What evidence would be appropriate to submit in a letter of protest?

-Only factual, objective evidence relevant to examination of the mark should be submitted.
-The letter of protest itself will not be forward to the examining attorney for consideration.
+Only factual, objective evidence relevant to the examination of the mark should be submitted.
+The letter of protest itself will not be forwarded to the examining attorney for consideration.

 If a protestor is asserting likelihood of confusion with a registered mark or prior pending application and the goods/services are identical, then only the relevant registration or application serial numbers need to be submitted.
 If the goods/services are not identical, then objective third party evidence showing the relatedness of the goods/services should be submitted.